How can we help?

 Can I work out when I'm sick?

-The LK Fitness team doctor recommends that you rest your body while you’re sick, to ensure that you recover faster.
-Exercising will put extra stress on your body, which might make what you have worse.
+The LK Fitness team doctor recommends resting your body when you’re sick so you can recover faster.
+Exercising places extra stress on your system and can make your symptoms worse.

-If you feel it’s something that is more serious always check with your doctor.
+If your symptoms feel more serious, always check with your doctor.

 How often should I exercise?

-We recommend a minimum of 4 weekly sessions to yield noticeable results.
-For weight maintenance, 3 sessions are sufficient.
+To see noticeable results, we recommend a minimum of 4 workouts per week.
+For weight maintenance, 3 sessions are enough.

-Our workouts are short but very effective.
-Once your current level feels easy, challenge yourself with the next level.
-Remember to rest at least once a week to aid muscle recovery and growth.
+Our workouts are short but highly effective.
+When your current level starts feeling easy, challenge yourself with the next level to keep progressing.

 How soon can I start training after giving birth?